jcdiegolopez/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*

 - finded clue in game Teacher mentioning somoething strange near cottage
+- finded clue in cottage go to the gazebo in the park